freenas/freenas-docs/userguide/power.rst

 An additional warning message appears when a restart is attempted when a scrub or resilver is in progress.
-When that warning appears, the recommended steps are to :guilabel:`Cancel` the restart request and to periodically run :command:`zpool status` from :ref:`Shell` until it shows that the scrub or verify has completed.
+When that warning appears, the recommended steps are to :guilabel:`CANCEL` the restart request and to periodically run :command:`zpool status` from :ref:`Shell` until it shows that the scrub or verify has completed.
 Then the restart request can be entered again.

-To complete the restart request, click the :guilabel:`Confirm` checkbox and then the :guilabel:`Ok` button.
+To complete the restart request, click the :guilabel:`Confirm` checkbox and then the :guilabel:`RESTART` button.
 Restarting the system disconnects all clients, including the web administration interface.
 Wait a few minutes for the system to boot, then use the back button in the browser to return to the IP address of the %brand% system.
 The